 Out of all the amazing hidden gems in Australia, Karijini might just be the most remote, but you will not regret going there.

 Located in the Australian Outback, on the outskirts of the town of Coober Pedy, the Breakaways are one the most beautiful hidden gems in Australia.

-This somewhat random chain of mountains is breath-taking.
-It features a very unexpected range of colours from white to yellow, orange and red.
+This somewhat random chain of mountains is breathtaking.
+It features a very unexpected range of colors from white to yellow, orange, and red.
 There is just no place quite like it!

 Although you don’t need a 4WD vehicle to get there, make sure to drive slowly as there are a lot of potholes.
 Alternatively, you can book a tour from Coober Pedy.

 For the full experience, stay in one of the underground dugouts in Coober Pedy.
 It’s a very unique experience.
 Between the mars-like landscapes and the opal mines, you will definitely never forget your visit at the Breakaways and Coober Pedy.